Canadian Lawyer Readers' Choice

 Cost Projection of Future Care Needs

-Suitable for correctional negligence matters where the injuries are well defined and the care trajectory is clear, providing a focused cost estimate for specific medical or mental health needs without the scope of a comprehensive lifetime plan.
+Suitable for matters where the injuries are well defined and the care trajectory is clear, providing a provisional cost estimate for specific medical or mental health needs.

 Past Care Valuation

-Quantifies all care required between the negligent act and trial.
+Quantifies all care required between the alleged incident and trial.
 This includes attendant care, family-provided care, and other support services required as a result of the injury.

 Life Care Plan Critiques